|

 disagreed.

-""I can't understand why
+""I can't understand

-sensible things.
+lot more sensible things.

 "Currently, there are

 about a dozen town designated sites.
-Indian Hill, which is
+Indian Hill, which

-along with the Colden Mansion.
+list along with the Colden Mansion.

 "With the designation decision, town

-board discussions regarding the mansion site are expected to
+board discussions regarding the mansion site are expected

-to the town's acquisition of the site later this
+may lead to the town's acquisition of the site later this

 year.